 What to do on Your Private Trip to Capri

 After the Blue Grotto, we suggest taking the chairlift up to the top of Monte Solaro.
-The chairlift ride itself will provide some of the best views that you’ll get from anywhere in Italy.
+The chairlift ride will provide some of the best views you’ll get from anywhere in Italy.
 But once you get to the top, it’s unbelievable.
 From the top of Monte Solaro, you’ll have unobstructed views in nearly every direction of the endless blue water and the Italian coast.
 Spend as much up here with your loved one as you want, it’s worth every second.

 Private Day Trip to Venice